 CAO extended the assessment period beyond 120 working days due to the need to establish contact with the former project operator of Block 12A, Tullow Kenya B.V..
 Tullow shared their perspective on the complaint with CAO and asked for their views to be reflected in the assessment report.
 They also expressed that they may participate in the CAO-facilitated dialogue process between the Complainants and Delonex, possibly as an observer, should the parties agree on the rules of engagement.

-The assessment report is available under “View Documents” below in both English and Kiswahili, as well as IFC’s formal response.
+The assessment report is available in the "Case Documents" section below in both English and Kiswahili, as well as IFC’s formal response.

 Status as of March 08, 2023